-It’s game season once more – last Sunday I bought a brace of brace of partridge, from the Pheasant Girl on the Layer Marney Lamb stall at the Farmers’ Market.
+It’s game season once more – last Sunday I bought a brace of partridge, from the Pheasant Girl on the Layer Marney Lamb stall at the Farmers’ Market.
 The Red-legged Partridge is a small game bird introduced to Britain from mainland Europe (particularly common in France and Spain) in the 18th Century .
 It’s estimated that there are between 72,000 and 200,000 breeding pairs in the UK.
 The shooting season for partridge is a month longer than for pheasant and runs from Sept 1 – Feb 1.
 See my post here for plucking and dressing.

 I cooked the first partridge for 20 minutes – 8 on the hob (breast up) in a very hot cast iron frying pan, spooning a mixture of butter and olive oil over the breast, followed by 12 minutes (maximum) in a preheated oven at 180ºC.
 The bird should rest in foil (breast down), for 10 minutes before serving.
 This produces a tender bird with slightly pink flesh and nicely browned skin.
 For my second bird, I tried something different: